simonzhangs/vuepress-plugin-immersive-music-player/README-EN.md

 ### New features
 - Support custom configuration to play playlist
 - Support for custom configuration playback progress bar theme
+- 🌟 new!
+Support the user interface to directly input the playlist ID to replace the playlist.
+Blog visitors can enter the selected playlist when browsing the blog

 #### install